matthijn/swift8/README.md

 Swift8 is a [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) interpreter written in Swift.

 The technical document used writing the system can be found [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+More comprehensive information can be found [here](http://laurencescotford.co.uk/?p=242).

 ## ROMS